irrevocablesake/Quasar/README.md

   <em>Classic Sponza Atrium</em>
 </p>

-Creating complex scenes using basic shapes with code becomes cumbersome really fast.
-Loading models through GLB / GLTF was an envitable feature.
-Quasar uses Assimp for interpreting the GLB / GLTF file and load the geometry /  material information in memory.
+Creating complex scenes using basic shapes and code becomes cumbersome really fast. **Loading** models through GLB / GLTF was an envitable feature.
+Quasar uses **_Assimp_** for interpreting the GLB / GLTF file and load the geometry /  material information in memory.
 The read information is stored into an in-memory format that Quasar uses to render visuals on screen.

-As of now, everything is loaded as triangles, for materials GLTF format uses Principled BSDF approach with KHR extensions wherever needed.
+As of now, everything is loaded as **triangles**, for materials GLTF format uses **Principled BSDF** approach with _KHR_ extensions wherever needed.
 Quasar has the ability to work with:
 - Diffuse Color
 - Diffuse Texture
 - Normal Map

 Additionally, it can interpret UVs, Normals, Tangents and Bi-Tangents.
-The remaining values of Principled BSDF are a WIP, being implemented as Disney BRDF.
+The remaining values of Principled BSDF are a WIP ( present in repo but not used ), being implemented as **Disney BRDF**.

 ### Shading